Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 Or

-You can also perform this operation in GUI, by clicking Run Co-Simulation icon in *Flow Navigator* and selecting *Wave debug* option.
-In this way you could get the simulation waveform, as shown in following example image:
+You can also perform this operation in the GUI, by clicking **Run Co-Simulation** in the **Flow Navigator** and selecting the **Wave debug** option.
+In this way you get the simulation waveform, as shown in following example image:

 |cosim|

 5. Implement the top-level project

-Click *Run Implementation* from *Flow navigator* panel and click ***OK*** in the pop-up window.
+Click **Run Implementation** from the **Flow Navigator** panel and click **OK** in the pop-up window.
 This will run through the Vivado synthesis and implementation flow which will generate both timing and resource reports for this IP.

-Create and run a Vitis project
+Create and Run a Vitis Project
 ===============================

-In this section, we are going to create a Vitis project by using an L2 example.
+In this section, you will create a Vitis project using an L2 example.
-L2/L3 functions are targeted for Vitis flow, where software-emulation, hardware-emulation, and hardware build (to generate FPGA binaries) can be performed.
+L2/L3 functions are targeted for Vitis flows where software-emulation, hardware-emulation, and hardware build (to generate FPGA binaries) can be performed.
 OpenCL is used in the testbench for calling the accelerator in L2/L3.

-We will use the files provided in Vitis Library at this link: https://github.com/Xilinx/Vitis_Libraries/tree/main/vision/L2/examples/customconv.
+You will use the files provided in the Vitis Library at this link: https://github.com/Xilinx/Vitis_Libraries/tree/main/vision/L2/examples/customconv.
 The source files and script file are all located under this folder.
-Here we assume you have cloned the Vitis Libraries into */home/project/Vitis_Libraries* directory.
+It is assumed that you have cloned the Vitis Libraries into the ``/home/project/Vitis_Libraries`` directory.

-Go into the */home/project/Vitis_libraries/vision/L2/examples/customconv* folder and run below command to create the Vitis project for a DC platform like U200.
+Navigate to ``/home/project/Vitis_libraries/vision/L2/examples/customconv`` and run the following command to create the Vitis project for a DC platform like U200.

 .. code:: c

 	make run TARGET=sw_emu

-Here, `TARGET` decides the FPGA binary type
+Here, `TARGET` decides the FPGA binary type:

 * `sw_emu` is for software emulation
 * `hw_emu` is for hardware emulation
 * `hw` is for deployment on physical card.
 (Compilation to hardware binary often takes hours.)

-**Note** : For embedded devices, platforms and common images have to downloaded separately from the Xilinx official `download center <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html>`__
+**Note** : For embedded devices, platforms and common images have to downloaded separately from the AMD official `download center <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html>`__

 * If targeting an embedded platform, `install <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-Embedded-Platforms?tocId=hfE7LFeS8mU4dexvgPL31Q>`__  it and set up the `evaluation board <https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/444006775/Zynq+UltraScale+MPSoC>`__